Person standing in trees wearing a silver lava stone fidget ring

 Which Essential Oils are Used for Different Healing Purposes?

-There are a ton of essential oils out there that provide a lot of different health benefits.
+There are many essential oils available that provide many different health benefits.
 We offer five different essential oils to use with our Lava Stone Aromatherapy Element that can either be bought individually or as a pack of five.
 Below are the oils we offer and their associated health benefits:

 1. Bergamot.
 Bergamot has a zesty, citrus scent and is found in Earl Grey Tea.
 It is mainly used to uplift your mood—it can be a great pick-me-up to have throughout the day to provide a boost of energy to help you through the day.
 It has also been used to reduce anxiety and lower blood pressure.
 It is important to note that if you're using Bergamot topically, it can make your skin more sensitive to the sun.